JarrodHelmers/CS360ProjectThree/README.md

 This project taught me a lot about **Android development best practices**, from secure local storage to responsive UI design.
 I became more confident using **Jetpack Compose**, **Room**, and **DataStore**, and learned how to combine functionality with a smooth user experience.
 Most importantly, I learned how to think like a user — building something simple, reliable, and genuinely useful.

+---

+## Professional Self-Assessment
+Completing the Computer Science program at Southern New Hampshire University has greatly improved my technical skills and career outlook.
+My ePortfolio highlights my journey from basic programming to advanced software engineering projects, showing my ability to design, build, and secure computing solutions.

+During the program, I built teamwork and communication skills and focused on problem-solving in fast-paced environments.
+Courses like CS 260: Data Structures and Algorithms taught me about computing efficiency, and CS 360: Mobile Architecture and Programming improved my software design skills.
+DAD 220: Introduction to SQL and my work on the Room Database helped me learn data management and security, leading to my Weight Tracker App.

+My ePortfolio displays a variety of skills: a software engineering project that shows user-friendly applications, an algorithms and data structures project that emphasizes efficient solutions, and a database project focused on secure data storage.
+Together, these projects reflect my technical abilities and professionalism.

+This program has prepared me to keep growing in cybersecurity and software development while strengthening my problem-solving and communication skills.
+The skills and experiences in my ePortfolio demonstrate my dedication to creating secure, innovative, and user-centered technology solutions.